-New Course – Certificate II in Rural Operations AHC21210 – Drones
+New Course – Certificate II in Rural Operations AHC21216 – Drones

-In agriculture, there’s always a new trick or trade to learn or new technology or machinery to try.
-These days, these tricks often come attached to small flying aircraft – a drone, a fact that they are continuing to grow and there seems to be a great presence of drones in agriculture.
+In agriculture, there’s always a new trade to learn or new technology or machinery to try.
+These days, these new trade often come attached to small flying aircraft – a drone, a fact that they are continuing to grow and there seems to be a great presence of drones in agriculture.
 Successful drone use might lead to better yields in the future, with an emphasis on the future.

 Drones are a cheaper alternative for aerial photography, with regular and infrared cameras, combined with programs that are put together and analyze the photos, to give farmers information that was previously too costly or unattainable.
 Drones can do more for farming than just photographing crops.
 These robots are not only being used to manage water, they can survey crops and precisely dispense chemicals over your agricultural landscape.